Li-Jinjie/Li-Jinjie.github.io/_pages/about.md

 Hello！I am currently an undergraduate student of [Shenyuan Honors College](http://sae.buaa.edu.cn/), [Beihang University](https://www.buaa.edu.cn/), under the supervision of [Prof. Lei Guo](https://www.buaa.edu.cn/info/1569/1582.htm), majoring in Automation.
 I have decided to continue my postgraduate study in the field of robotics.

-I believe in the principle of "**Learning by doing**," thus I participated in many projects in university.
-These projects are hard to present in words, so I creat this site to **visualize** the [Projects](https://lijinjie.top/Projects&Blogs/) I've worked on.
+I believe in the principle of "**Learning by doing**," thus, I participated in many projects in university.
+These projects are hard to present in words, so I created this site to **visualize** the [Projects](https://lijinjie.top/Projects&Blogs/) I've worked on.

-In addition, I put my homework reports and photography works in [Homework](https://lijinjie.top/homework/) and [Portfolio](https://lijinjie.top/portfolio/), and you can contact me through [CV&Contact](https://lijinjie.top/cv/).
+In addition, I posted my homework reports and photography works in [Homework](https://lijinjie.top/homework/) and [Portfolio](https://lijinjie.top/portfolio/), and you can contact me through [CV&Contact](https://lijinjie.top/cv/).